agafonovartem/Competitive_programming/README.md

 # Competitive_programming
-Tasks from the Stepic Course Quick Start Into Competitive Programming
+Tasks from the Stepik Course Quick Start Into Competitive Programming